DanStough/dc-flex-feb-2021/WK-12_T_Templates/exercise/README.md

 Your job is to make an address book for your favorite Instagram accounts.

 1. A detailed view page for each account.
 1. A list of all the accounts you follow.
+(Just avatar, name and link to detail profile)

 Use our examples of server-side rendering with templates and route params to achieve the above results.
 You can use the data in the dataArray module as your mock database.